noec764/erpnext/docs/dooks/projects/tasks.md

 ### Managing Time

-Dooks uses [Time Log](/dooks/projects/timesheet/) to track the progress of a Task.
+Dokie uses [Time Log](/dokie/projects/timesheet/) to track the progress of a Task.
 You can create multiple Time Logs against each task.
 The Actual Start and End Time along with the costing is updated based on the Time Log.